Due to COVID-19 this practice has moved providing Immigration Evaluations via a secure online platform

 The immigration evaluation consists of an in-person interview followed by several questionnaires to assess a client’s current symptoms.
 The results from the interview are integrated into the narrative of the evaluation.
 A report is then drafted and sent confidentially to the attorney.
 Once they approve the final draft, a final report is mailed to the attorney handling your case.

-$1,500 for an expedited immigration evaluation (less than 1 week turnaround)
+Additional $450 charge for an expedited immigration evaluation (less than 1-week turnaround)